 The Cancer Institute of New Jersey research programs and core facilities enhance and support the cancer research of more than 180 members at Rutgers University, Princeton University and the Institute for Advanced Study in Princeton.

-Research is currently being conducted in areas including: population science, systems biology, oncogenesis, tumor virology and immunology, autophagy, drug development and resistance, the relationship between cellular and genetic alterations and tumor development, cancer control and prevention, bioinformatics, and cancer genomics.
+Research is currently being conducted in areas including: population science, precision medicine, systems biology, oncogenesis, tumor virology and immunology, autophagy, drug development and resistance, the relationship between cellular and genetic alterations and tumor development, cancer control and prevention, bioinformatics, and cancer genomics.

 The Cancer Institute of New Jersey continues to expand its foundation of knowledge and the technical tools with which rapid advances can be made in understanding the mechanisms of cancer.
 Opportunities to manage the disease have increased and clinical research studies have yielded results that will have a profound effect in the prevention and treatment of many cancers.